aimms/documentation/dataexchange/api.rst

 	Empty the content of the identifiers within the `dex::json` namespace, for the slice corresponding to the `_inst` argument.

-	:param _inst: element parameter holding the element within the set `dex::json::JSONInstances` for which to empty the identifiers within the `dex::json` namspace.
+	:param _inst: element parameter holding the element within the set `dex::json::JSONInstances` for which to empty the identifiers within the `dex::json` namespace.

 .. js:function:: dex::json::CreateInstance